LambdaSven/Advent-of-Code/README.md

 __Part 1__

-*guh* this one was a struggle for me.
+This one was a struggle for me.
 I initially tried using a 2D array, but that was not going anywhere so I switched to using Structs to store all the points.
 I still have a ~2 minute runtime though.
 I think I could improve it by using `realloc` less not searching the entire `points` array every time I add a point.

 __Part 2__

 Once I had part 1 finished this one was really easy.
 Add an intersections Struct and record distances.
 Piece of cake.
 Maybe I could use that intersection struct as an idea to improve the performance of part 1 (and also this part.
 Same underlying code after all)

+__Post Completion Clean up__

+__TODO__: Make run faster than 0(n³)